How a recently identified defensive compound called itaconate tricks the bacteria behind tuberculosis.

-Kelly Malcom is the lead research communicator for Michigan Medicine.
-She promotes the work of the U-M basic science departments and the Institute for Healthcare Policy and Innovation via various channels.
-She has more than 15 years of experience in strategic communications, marketing, and health and science writing.
+Malcom is lead research communicator for Michigan Medicine’s basic science departments, as well as pulmonary and critical care medicine, infectious disease, urology, pathology and anesthesiology.
+She has more than 20 years of experience in strategic communications, marketing, and health and science writing.

 Michigan Medicine researchers find genes that help maintain the 50-50 balance between male and female offspring.

 The lung stiffness and scarring characteristic of this rare disease may be linked to environmental gene alterations.

 Getting rid of the nose-holding component of a fart takes precedence within our guts.

 Michigan Medicine researchers determine that receptors inside heart cells could be targets for better beta blockers.

 In a feat of biomedical engineering, researchers create model embryos that could be used to study the mysterious stages of early human development.